 Consider Dementia Robotic Pets

-While the positive effect animals like cats or dogs can have on a senior with dementia is undeniable, caring for real pets can be difficult and result in stressful situations.
+While the positive effects that live animals can have on a senior with dementia is undeniable, caring for real pets can be difficult and result in stressful situations.

 If your senior has a dog, they must be able to remember to give the animal fresh food and water every day.